Prominent Players AB de Villiers, Hashim Amla, Dale Steyn, Faf du Plessis, Kagiso Rabada

 South Africa cricket fixtures for the home season (2018/19) sees them taking on Pakistan and then Sri Lanka before they set off for the 2019 World Cup in England.

-For all the latest South Africa cricket news and to follow South Africa team live, Sportskeeda is your one-stop shop.
-You can check out the South Africa national cricket team page and keep track of the South Africa cricket news, follow South Africa Test match, South Africa T20 and follow South Africa cricket match live.
+For all the latest South Africa cricket news, Sportskeeda is your one-stop shop.
+You can check out the South Africa national cricket team page and keep track of the South Africa cricket news & updates.